sdall2000/vehicle-maintenance-tracker/README.md

 [x] No unecessary calls are made to the data store.
 I am using LiveData to monitor changes to the SQLite tables.

+## Fixes made to address V1.0 code review

+* All strings are defined in strings.xml.
+* Integrated second Google Play service - AdMob
+* App includes signing configuration
+* App builds using the installRelease Gradle task
+* Implemented a WorkManager job to periodically fetch the MaintenanceSchedule data from Firebase